am-press/am-press.github.io/content/posts/maths/NMPC-Two-Wheel-Bicycle-Model.md

 | $C_{m3}$ | $3.99$ N         | $C_{m4}$ | $0.67$ kg m$^{-1}$ | $M$      | $1674$                            |

 <p>
-The following code snippet shows the definition of the bicycle dynamics parameters in python.
+The following code snippet shows the definition of constants of the bicycle dynamics in Python3.
 </p>

 ```python